emericg/OpenSubtitlesDownload/README.md

 Introduction
 ------------

-**OpenSubtitlesDownload.py** is a small software written in python, built to help you **quickly find and download subtitles for your favorite videos**.
+**OpenSubtitlesDownload.py** is a small software written in Python, built to help you **quickly find and download subtitles** for your favorite videos.
 It can be used as a nautilus script, or as a regular application working under GNOME or KDE desktop environments.
-You can also use it in full CLI mode (Command Line Interface) on your NAS, Raspberry Pi, macOS or wherever you want to bundle it really!
+You can also use it in full CLI mode (Command Line Interface) on your NAS, Raspberry Pi or anywhere you want really, as long as you have a working Python interpreter.

 The subtitles search is done by precisly **identifying your video files** by computing unique movie hash sums.
 This way, you have more chance to find the **exact subtitles for your videos**, avoiding synchronization problems between the subtitles and the soundtrack.
 But what if that doesn't work?
 Well, a search with the filename will be performed, but be aware: results are a bit more... unpredictable (don't worry, you will be warned! and you can even disable this feature if you want).